 2. Dog Sledding

 Ever wonder what it would be like to be in an Iditarod race?
 Well, maybe this is something you can finally make a reality.
-Dog sledding was definitely one of my favorite activities of all times.
-Good Times Adventures offers 1 hour tours for about $90 a person.
+Dog sledding was definitely one of my favorite activities of all time.
+Good Times Adventures offers 1-hour tours for about $90 a person.
 Throughout the experience, you get to actually run the dogs, ride in the sled, and be with your guide in a passenger sleigh.
-The 6 mile trip is absolutely beautiful and if you’re a dog person like us, how can you say no to all those happy pooches?
+The 6-mile trip is absolutely beautiful and if you’re a dog person like us, how can you say no to all those happy pooches?

 3. Grab Some Crepes at Crepes A La Carte

 Crepes A La Carte has THE best crepes in Breckenridge (the best I’ve personally ever had).
 They offer a large variety of combinations or an opportunity to build your own.
 If you want some delicious crepes, head here early.
 This stand gets extremely crowded with lines that go around the block during certain parts of the year!

 Ski resort towns are awesome for anyone looking to do some shopping, and Breckenridge is no exception.
 There are tons of shops that feature jewelry, antiques, sporting goods, winter clothing, souvenirs, gifts, and home furniture.
 I always find something truly unique when I go!

 5. Experience the Shotskii During the Ullr Parade

 Every year during the second week of January, the town of Breckenridge holds its annual shot ski.
 Breck is currently the world record holder for the longest shot ski and they consistently break it each year.
 If you happen to be visiting Breckenridge during the week of Ullr, sign up for the shot ski!
 It’s an experience worth having for only $12.
 After your delicious shot of Breckenridge Bourbon, stay for the Ullr Parade (I promise, you won’t be disappointed).
 After the parade, they generally hold a huge bonfire, as well.